 Students who are pursuing a BSN from Carlow University at Saint Vincent College have the option to pursue a dual degree in Liberal Arts from Saint Vincent College if they reach a total of 150 credits.

-In addition to the 124 credits that are required for completing the BSN from Carlow at Saint Vincent, students will complete an additional 21 credits of core classes and electives.
-Students will work with the liberal arts program director to elect courses that will apply to this program.
+In addition to the 124 credits that are required for completing the BSN from Carlow at Saint Vincent, students will complete an additional 21 credits of core classes.
+The remaining core requirements are as follows: